pirsch-analytics/docs/content/dashboard/overview.md

 ### Unique Visitor Count, Sessions, and Bounces

 The first three panels show the unique visitor count, sessions, and bounces.
 If you click on one of them you can enlarge the graph.
-The panels include the growth rate relative to the previous time range (the past week when the filter is set to the past 7 days for example) and are coloured in green, red, or yellow depending on if they have increased, fallen, or stayed the same.
+The panels include the growth rate relative to the previous time range (the past week when the filter is set to the past 7 days for example) and are colored in green, red, or yellow depending on if they have increased, decreased, or remained the same.

 ![Panels](/dashboard/visitors.png)

-Visitors shows the unique visitor count for a day.
-Sessions shows the number of sessions for the day, corresponding to a two-hour time frame.
+Visitors displays the unique visitor count for a day.
+Sessions tells you the number of sessions for the day, corresponding to a two-hour time frame.
 Bounces shows how many visitors have left your website after their first page hit.

 ### Active Visitors